 Is it true my warranty is voided if I don’t get my furnace serviced?

 Most manufacturers’ warranties necessitate annual system maintenance to keep valid, so neglecting your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your furnace does ever breakdown in the middle of a cold snap.
-Always get all you can from your warranty by making sure it stays valid as long as possible with annual furnace system tune-ups from Komfort Air.
+Always get all you can from your warranty by making sure it stays valid as long as possible with annual furnace system tune-ups from Komfort Air Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?